TIBCOSoftware/mashling/cli/docs/gateway.md

 Example using recipe rest-gateway-with-tracing.json:

 	mashling create -f rest-gateway-with-tracing.json  my_rest_gw_app

+**dependencies versioning**

+By default a new GB based dependecy manifest is created in the vendor folder of the gateway project.
+If the manifest file exists in the current working directory, that is used to restore the vendor folder.

 ### help
 This command is used to display help on a particular command